-FINRA is conducting a retrospective review of several communications with the public rules to assess their effectiveness and efficiency.
+FINRA is conducting a retrospective review of the gifts and gratuities and non-cash compensation rules to assess their effectiveness and efficiency.
 This Notice outlines the general retrospective rule review process and seeks responses to several questions related to firms' experiences with these specific rules.